autoinfra-ai/lingtual_examples/README.md

 3. **Submit a Pull Request**: Finally, submit a pull request (PR) to the examples folder.
 Make sure to include your .json file in the PR.

-Here are some additional guidelines to follow when submitting examples:

-Please ensure your example follows the [**⛓️ Lingtual code of conduct**](https://github.com/logspace-ai/langflow/blob/dev/CODE_OF_CONDUCT.md).
-If your example uses any third-party libraries or packages, please include them in your PR.
-Thank you for your contributions to the Lingtual community!